mc0/okq/README.md

 Commands
 --------

 OkQ is modeled as a left-to-right queue.
-Clients submit jobs on the left side of the queue (with `QLPUSH`, and consumers read off the right side (with `QRPOP`).
+Clients submit events on the left side of the queue (with `QLPUSH`, and consumers read off the right side (with `QRPOP`).

 ```
      QLPUSH                QRPOP
-client -> [job job job job] -> consumer
+client -> [event event event event] -> consumer
 ```

 * QREGISTER queue [queue ...]